 So no you are not crazy, but because you are changing: everyone, including yourself, might judge you that way… Sadly, once judged, it’s hard to remove that label that just got super glued to your forehead.

-Understand that just because confrontation will make thing worse, doesn’t automatically mean Non confrontational is the answer either!
-Non confrontational is not what your partner is asking for, Nor will non-confrontation work.
+Understand that just because confrontation will make things worse, doesn’t automatically mean being non confrontational is the answer either!
+Non confrontational is not what your partner is asking for, Nor will a non-confrontation work consistently as an answer.

 Your partner is asking for release.
 Release is a very active process it turns out.
 Until you release, you will be stuck with conflict in your own heart.
 Until you release: confrontation will be how they will reply to a “surface level Non confrontational” approach.
 Look carefully at your words and search in your heart if you are still confronting your partner with judgment.
 Until you release judgement, you are guilty of causing problems in the mid life crisis also.